 Direct payments will support low-income undergraduate and graduate students

-Students eligible for the HEERF funds will receive emails from both SMU and Chase Bank with instructions for using Chase QuickPay® to receive funds.
+Eligible students will receive emails from both SMU and Chase Bank with instructions for using Chase QuickPay® to receive funds.
 All eligible students with a U.S. bank account can access money through Chase QuickPay® regardless of which bank they use.

 Alumni and friends who wish to donate money to support students impacted by hardships surrounding COVID-19 may give to the Presidential Fund for Immediate Needs.